MarianOforiYeboah/Capstone_2024/README.md

 ## 🐼 Ways of handling nulls in pandas
 Dealing with null values is a frequent task when working with data in Pandas.
 Various methods can be used to handle nulls, including dropping them, replacing null values, and interpolating.
 In this context, we'll discuss two  ways to handle nulls: dropping and replacing.

+The video below walks you through a step-by-step procedure on handling nulls in these 2 different ways using pandas